typelevel/jawn/README.md

 ### Disclaimers

-Jawn only supports UTF-8.
+Jawn only supports UTF-8 when parsing bytes.
 This might change in the future, but for now that's the target case.
-If you need full-featured support for character encodings I imagine something like Jackson or Gson will work better.
+You can always decode your data to a string, and handle the character set decoding using Java's standard tools.

-The library is still very immature so I'm sure there are some bugs.
-No liability or warranty is implied or granted.
-This project was initially intended as a proof-of-concept for the underlying design.
+Jawn's AST is intended to be a proof of concept of a very lightweight AST.
+It lacks most of the fancy operators and DSLs of other libraries.

 ### Copyright and License